sumitpanpatte/Automation_POC/Readme.txt

 This is the package contaning Java class which represent pages in appilication.This class contain all webelement locaters

 Utility:
-This package conating helper classes.
+This package conatain helper classes.

 Log: Log of test execution is created under Log folder